 Planning a wedding budget requires quite a bit of research, and making sure you don’t overlook any details makes a difference to your overall wedding planning experience.
 Here, we look at some of the most common wedding budget oversights, as identified by our lead wedding planner at Easy Weddings.

-Lily Jenkins is our wedding planning expert.
+Darcy Allen is our wedding planning expert.
 She’s in charge of building dream teams for couples and helping them sort out their venue, suppliers, and wedding day details.
-Lily says that one of the biggest stresses for couples is not knowing how much money to allocate for every wedding category.
+Darcy says that one of the biggest stresses for couples is not knowing how much money to allocate for every wedding category.
 What’s worse is that there are many common wedding budget oversights that couples don’t even realise exist until they’re too deep into planning.

-To minimise your budget stress levels, here’s what you need to know about the wedding budget oversights Lily sees many couples making by mistake.
+To minimise your budget stress levels, here’s what you need to know about the wedding budget oversights Darcy sees many couples making by mistake.

 What are some of the most common wedding budget oversights and hidden costs of wedding planning?